slightknack/slightknack.dev/content/blog/backing-crdt-store.md

 ![An image of an RGA tree spelling out the word "Cat!"](/content/crdt-rga.svg)

 In the above example, Bob typed `C!`.
-(I don't know, maybe he's an old-school hacker who really likes the language.)
 Later, Mia slides in and makes a two character edit by inserting the letters `at` after `C`, so the document now reads `Cat!`.
 When Bob synchronizes her changes, they're inserted before the `!`, because her edits happened happened later.
 Now both Bob and Mia have `Cats!` on their screen!

 Note that although *conceptually* RGA operates on trees, implementation-wise, it's not a requirement.
 Trees are an inefficient substrate for RGA for a number of reasons, the largest being wasted space and the fact that they don't play well with the L1 cache.
 If we flatten the tree out into a list (still inefficient for other reasons), the RGA insertion algorithm discussed above looks something like this: